annaharri89/stitchCounter/README.md

 * Stitch Counter has a library sytem that allows users to save counters and come back to them later.
 * Stitch Counter's theme is customizable through the settings page.
 Users have access to 6 different color themes.
 ### Built With ###
-TODO: An outline of the technologies in the project. e.g.: Framework (Rails/iOS/Android/Gameboy Colour), programming language, database, ORM.
-* [Maven](https://maven.apache.org/) - Dependency Management ?THIS MIGHT NOT BE RIGHT?
-* Gradle - Dependency Management, Build Tool ?SHOULD THIS BE INCLUDED?
+* Gradle - Dependency Management, Build Tool
 * Android - Framework
 * Java - Programming Language
 * SQLite - Database